alisw/AliPhysics/PWGJE/doc/READMEjetfw.txt

 ### Particle level jets (MC)
 For particle level jets it is usually enough to filter primary particles (see \ref READMEtracks).

+## Jet containers

+For an introduction to containers, see [here](\ref READMEcontainers).
+The jet container ``AliJetContainer`` allows you to apply a variety of basic cuts to your jet collection.

+### Acceptance cut

+For example, you can set the geometrical jet acceptance selection you would like to consider -- the allowed options are listed in AliEmcalJet::JetAcceptanceType.
+The user can select a single type (e.g. kEMCAL), or a bitwise combination (e.g. kEMCAL | kDCAL).
+The container can be configured via AliJetContainer::SetJetAcceptanceType() or when adding a jet container via one of the AliAnalysisTaskEmcalJet::AddJetContainer functions.
+The cut is implemented in AliJetContainer by comparing jet's bits (set automatically in the jet finder) to the container's bits (set by user).

 ## Utilities (e.g. FJ contribs)

 For information on utilities such as ``fastjet`` contrib, see \subpage READMEjetfwUtilities.